Theresa M. Kohlhoff – Experience

 In the last few years many of the probates have included complex real estate matters which I can handle because of my broad experience in many areas of the law.

 In the general election of 2016 I ran for and was elected in a contest race to the city council in Lake Oswego.
 (Lake Oswego includes the counties of Clackamas, Multnomah and two voters in Washington.).
 This is a non partisan position but I made it clear that I was a progressive.
-One of the issues I raised in the campaign, affordable housing, became a council goal in 2017.
-We have had one study session and identified several strategies for going forward.
+One of the issues I raised in the campaign, affordable housing, became a council goal in 2017 and again in 2018.
+We have done as a council a number of code changes to address this issue.
 I respect and work well with all six of the other councilors.
 We often vote unanimously but when we do differ, we do not line up the same way.
 This says to me that we are independent thinkers and can constructively do and continue the work entrusted to us.

 I belong to a Multnomah County Library book club; am often a Senior Auditor at PSU; read and write on line; enjoy several thousand Facebook friends I just have to chat with; knit and sew; maintain large plant, flower and vegetable gardens; enjoy spending time as a grandmother to my six grandchildren, and have a happy marriage to my husband, Mike.
 Together we have six grown children.